 PEOPLE WITH DISABILITIES

-The Toronto Zoo is one of the largest zoos in the world with over 710 acres and 10 km of walking trails.
-The Zoo has many accessible features including accessible parking spaces, free wheelchairs (with refundable deposit), automated entry systems on washroom and pavilion doors, ramps in lieu of stairs, elevators in multiple storey buildings, washrooms for special needs persons, accessible zoomobiles (at a fee) and reserved wheelchair spaces in our Waterside Theatre.
+The Toronto Zoo is Canada’s premier zoo and one of the largest zoos in the world with over 710 acres and 10 km of walking trails.
+The Toronto Zoo is Canada’s national leader in saving wildlife to ensure the rich diversity of nature for future generations.
+The Zoo has many accessible features including accessible parking spaces, all pavilions are wheelchair accessible, free wheelchairs (with refundable deposit), automated entry systems on washroom and pavilion doors, ramps in lieu of stairs, washrooms for people with special needs, accessible rides such as Zoomobile and carousel rides (at a fee) and reserved wheelchair spaces in our Waterside Theatre.

 In addition, the Zoo has an admission package for people with disabilities whereby a guest with a disability receives a 50% admission discount and, if required, one accompanying support worker receives complimentary admission.